 Like most search engine platforms and online marketplaces, Amazon has seller guidelines and certain codes of conduct that it views as acceptable.
 When practices are deemed acceptable they are referred to as “white hat.”
 On the flip side, those that violate Amazon’s approved techniques are known as “black hat” tactics and can result in temporary or, in severe cases, even permanent penalties and consequences.

-Common Amazon Hacks & Black Hat Tactics
+Common Amazon Hacks & Black Hat Tactics to Avoid

 Some sellers try to boost their Amazon presence and rankings by degrading competitor listings or artificially enhancing their own.
 While Amazon has taken steps to eliminate these deceptive black hat tactics, they are still widely used by less judicious sellers.